TeMPOraL 2 months ago

 On tools specifically, we went back and forth about whether the other primitives of MCP ultimately just reduce to tool use, but ultimately concluded that separate concepts of "prompts" and "resources" are extremely useful to express different _intentions_ for server functionality.
 They all have a part to play!

-zestyping 2 days ago
+zestyping 2 months ago

 I think this where the real question is for me.
 When I read about MCP, the topmost question in my mind is "Why isn't this just tool calling?"
 I had difficulty finding an answer to this.
 Below, you have someone else asking "Why not just use GraphQL?"
 And so on.